Tweener/passage/README.md

 ## 🔧 Configuration

 ### 1. Create a Passage
-Depending on your project configuration, you can create an instance of `` in two different ways:
+Depending on your project configuration, you can create an instance of `Passage` in two different ways:

 <details>
 	<summary>➡️ Kotlin Multplatform (without Compose)</summary>